crafterr/drupalinterview/README.md

 ```
 after that you can create your virtual host create empty database and run install process

+Project has been released by php version 7.1

 MAINTAINERS
 -----------
 Current maintainers: